ChengHust/IEEE-CEC-Large-scale-Competition/README.md

-# EvoPINN: Multiobjective Neuroevolution for PINN Training
+# EvoPINN: Large-scale Multiobjective Optimization for PINN Training

 **Please use the PlatEMO platform for this competition.**